nanos-world/docs/versioned_docs/version-latest/getting-started/tutorials-and-examples/basic-hud-canvas.md

 ---
 title: Basic HUD (Canvas)
-description: >-
-  How to add a basic HUD using Render’s Canvas features, to display the character’s Health and Ammo
+description: How to add a basic HUD using Render's Canvas features, to display the character's Health and Ammo character's Health and Ammo
 tags: [tutorial-example, scripting, ui]
 ---

-How to add a basic HUD using Render’s Canvas features, to display the character’s Health and Ammo.
+How to add a basic HUD using Render's Canvas features, to display the character's Health and Ammo.

 :::tip